 Quantité disponible : 1 disponible(s)

 Paperback.
-Etat : New.
-The first text to critically discuss Edmund Husserl's concept of the "life-world," The Natural World as a Philosophical Problem reflects Jan Pato?ka's youthful conversations with the founder of phenomenology and two of his closest disciples, Eugen Fink and Ludwig Landgrebe.
+Etat : new.
+Paperback.
+The first text to critically discuss Edmund Husserls concept of the life-world, The Natural World as a Philosophical Problem reflects Jan Pato?kas youthful conversations with the founder of phenomenology and two of his closest disciples, Eugen Fink and Ludwig Landgrebe.
 Now available in English for the first time, this translation includes an introduction by Landgrebe and two self-critical afterwords added by Pato?ka in the 1970s.
 Unique in its extremely broad range of references, the work addresses the views of Russell, Wittgenstein, and Carnap alongside Husserl and Heidegger, in a spirit that considerably broadens the understanding of phenomenology in relation to other twentieth-cen tury trends in philosophy.
-Even eighty years after first appearing, it is of great value as a general introduction to philosophy, and it is essential reading for students of the history of phenomenology as well as for those desiring a full understanding of Pato?ka's contribution to contemporary thought.
-N° de réf. du vendeur LU-9780810133617
+Even eighty years after first appearing, it is of great value as a general introduction to philosophy, and it is essential reading for students of the history of phenomenology as well as for those desiring a full understanding of Pato?kas contribution to contemporary thought.
+The first text to critically discuss Edmund Husserls concept of the life-world, The Natural World as a Philosophical Problem reflects Jan Patokas youthful conversations with the founder of phenomenology and two of his closest disciples, Eugen Fink and Ludwig Landgrebe.
+This translation includes an introduction by Landgrebe and two afterwords added by Patoka in the 1970s.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+N° de réf. du vendeur 9780810133617

 Quantité disponible : 1 disponible(s)